KILTprotocol/spec-ext-credential-api/readme.md

 The dApp MAY start verification workflows after this event.

-However, the attester MUST perform checks that the complete data necessary for actual attestation is in place and properly formatted before sending the `'request-payment'` message or requesting the user to pay via other means.
+However, the issuer MUST perform checks that the complete data necessary for actual attestation is in place and properly formatted before sending the `'request-payment'` message or requesting the user to pay via other means.
-If any of the checks have failed, the attester MUST NOT request the payment via any means.
+If any of the checks have failed, the issuer MUST NOT request the payment via any means.

 #### 2.b Extension rejects credential

-The user might not agree to the terms that the attester proposed.
+The user might not agree to the terms that the issuer proposed.
 If the user rejects the terms, the extension MUST send a [rejection message](#rejections), referencing the `submit-terms` message in the `in-reply-to` field of the message object.

-#### 3. Optional: Attester requests payment
+#### 3. Optional: Issuer requests payment

 This specification does not prescribe the means of payment.

-The attester MUST NOT send this message if it does not require payment to issue this credential.
+The issuer MUST NOT send this message if it does not require payment to issue this credential.
-The attester MUST NOT send this message if the payment happens via the attester website.
+The issuer MUST NOT send this message if the payment happens via the issuer website.

-This attester MAY send this message if it wants the user to transfer payment in KILT Coins by themselves without interrupting the flow.
+This issuer MAY send this message if it wants the user to transfer payment in KILT Coins by themselves without interrupting the flow.

 The extension MAY start verification workflows after this event.

-Upon receiving the `'request-payment'` message the extension SHOULD show the user the interface to authorize the transfer of the payment to the attester.
+Upon receiving the `'request-payment'` message the extension SHOULD show the user the interface to authorize the transfer of the payment to the issuer.
-The previously provided `quote` contains the amount to be paid (`cost.gross`) and the recipient address (`attesterAddress`).
+The previously provided `quote` contains the amount to be paid (`cost.gross`) and the recipient address (`issuerAddress`).

 |              |                     |
 | ------------ | ------------------- |